Crossfading

 section

-Define crossfades for each of the File types.
+Define crossfades for each File type.

 More information: